 So, how does Kybella work?
 Well, numbing cream is applied to the under-chin area before synthetic deoxycholic acid is injected into around 20 carefully selected spots in the target area.
 The deoxycholic acid targets the fat cells, and eats away at them, killing them off permanently.
 Some describe the sensation as an intense aching or burning.

-Common side effects of Kybella include pain, swelling, redness and numbness.
-Less common side effects include nerve injury, ulcers and trouble swallowing.
+Common Kybella side effects include pain, swelling, redness and numbness.
+Less common Kybella side effects include nerve injury, ulcers and trouble swallowing.
 Contact your practitioner if do experience any of the latter.

 EMSculpt, CoolSculpting, Ultrashape, Kybella and HIFEM are all registered trademarks